 Opponents argue that no-fault divorce decreases the inherent value of marriage.
 That by making it easier to end a marriage, it lessens the significance of the matrimonial bond.

 Another point of contention claims that often the person actually at fault is the one who files for divorce.
-In these situations, an abuser or cheating spouse can end a marriage with no consequences.
+In these situations, an abuser or cheating spouse ends a marriage with no consequences.

 The list of why marriages and relationships break down is practically endless.
 It’s as long as the list of why people wed in the first place.
 Abuse, infidelity, and financial problems are just a few common causes.
 But sometimes people just grow apart or want different things.